 Arrangement and description of archival material is the nuts and bolts of archival work.
-The first half of the course focuses on the principles of arrangement and includes case studies, providing the participant with a “hands on” opportunity to arrange several typical fonds.
-The second half addresses description, different types of finding aids, and finishes with participants discussing the principles of description.
+The first half of this course focuses on the principles of arrangement and includes case studies, providing the participant with a “hands on” opportunity to arrange typical fonds.
+The second half addresses description, different types of finding aids, and the principles of description.

 Introduction to Archives or experience working in an archive.

-Registration is open to anyone although preference is given to CNSA Members.
-Staff and/or volunteers at CNSA member organizations, which are in good standing, can register at the discounted rate.
+Registration is open to anyone although preference is given to those enrolled in the Archival Certificate Program and CNSA Members.
+Staff and/or volunteers at CNSA member organizations that are in good standing, can register at the discounted rate.
 Multiple staff/volunteers from a member organization may be eligible for a group discount.
 Please contact our Archives Advisor for details.

 Members are eligible for a travel subsidy if this course is offered in person.
 Click here for Expense Claim Form for travel subsidy.